ucsc/pantheon-workflow/README.md

 _note:_ _as primarily a WordPress developer, the following examples are based on WordPress; however, the same principles apply to Drupal development_

 The workaround for Pantheon's strict `GIT` repo policy is to create _two_ sites on your local development machine.
 One site is simply a clone of your Pantheon `DEV` site, with its strict git policy.
-The second install is for developing your theme or plugins which can be committed, pushed to and pulled from their own respective `GIT` repos.
+The second install is for developing your theme or plugins, which can be committed, pushed to and pulled from their own respective `GIT` repos.
 The scripts included in this repo are used to keep everything in sync.
 These scripts may be used for developing themes as well as plugins.

 ## Scripts